 Hey Reisenbach Friends!

-Today is our fourth addition in our “Fun in the Sun” Friday Posts series!
-For our newcomers, it’s an installment of fun activities and volunteer opportunities as a part of our Summer in a Safe City (#NYCSafeSummer) campaign.
+Today is another day in our “Fun in the Sun” Friday Post!
+It’s an installment of fun activities and volunteer opportunities as a part of our Summer in a Safe City (#NYCSafeSummer) campaign.
 This week, we have a lot of exciting activities including outdoor movies, art exhibits, and outdoor fitness activities!

 We hope that we are keeping your week packed with plenty of great suggestions.
 Have anything you think other people may be interested in?
 Email me with recommendations at firstname.lastname@example.org.